WASTE ELECTRICAL AND ELECTRONIC EQUIPMENT

 What's WEEE?

 You have certainly changed a few that have become obsolete or damaged.
 Can you recall what you did with them?
-At this time, e-waste represents 5% of the world's total waste solid municipal packaging, almost the same amount as all plastic packaging, but WEEE is much more dangerous.
+At this time, e-waste represents 5% of the world's total waste solid municipal, almost the same percentage as all plastic packaging, but WEEE is much more dangerous.

 There are two very important reasons:

-• WEEE contains substances that are dangerous for the environment and our health - greenhouse gases or heavy metals harmful to health.
+• WEEE contains substances that are dangerous for the environment and our health – greenhouse gases or heavy metals harmful to health if lost in nature.

-• Recovery of significant quantities of secondary raw materials; WEEE has a high degree of recycling-reuse (between 85-90%)
+• Recovery of significant quantities of secondary raw materials; WEEE has a high degree of recycling-reuse (between 85-90%), and they can be reused.

 WHAT IS THE WEEE FLOW?